mdrasmus/argweaver/README.md

 To compile the ARGweaver commands and library use the Makefile.

 ```
-Make
+make
 ```

-Once compiled, to install the ARGweaver programs (default install in `/usr`) use:
+Once compiled, install the ARGweaver programs (default install in `/usr`) using:

 ```
 make install
 ```

+By default this install in `/usr`, which may require super user permissions.
 To specify your own installation path use:

 ```